Our Mission

 While NaCSBA lobbies government for change, the Task Force is focused on ensuring that the Right to Build legislation lives up to its potential for facilitating more homes to be permissioned, and that good practice and learning are disseminated

 The Task Force was funded in its first three years by the Nationwide Foundation.
-It now receives partial funding from the Department for Levelling Up, Housing and Communities, and is endorsed by Government, having been recognised in the White Paper ‘Fixing our Broken Housing Market’ (2017).
+It now receives partial funding from the Ministry of Housing, Communities and Local Government, and is endorsed by Government, having been recognised in the White Paper ‘Fixing our Broken Housing Market’ (2017).

 The Task Force meets quarterly with an advisory board, with wider representatives from industry.
 Collectively, these bring professional experience and expertise from their relevant trade bodies, including RICS, RIBA, RTPI, LGA, MHCLG, NaCSBA, Buildstore, World Habitat, National CLT Network and the Graven Hill Village Development Company.